0livier/Blog/_posts/2012-11-25-retro-php-compiling-5-dot-1-6-on-recent-linux.md

 layout: post
 excerpt: An unforseen need required me to put a six years old PHP 5.1 application back online for a few weeks in my customer Intranet.
 Between rewriting or adapt a significant portion of the code to make it work on 5.3+ or getting back a system with a running 5.1 PHP with its Oracle dependencies, business and team constrainsts made us patch the 5.1 code tree for recent libs.
 image: /images/old/php-origami-elephant-140811.jpg
+title: Compiling PHP 5.1.6 on a recent Linux
 ---